MikeyFJr/SpacedOut/README.md

 **Welcome to Spaced Out!**
 In this game, you play as Stella, an astronaut with amnesia.
 When she wakes up on a planet she doesn't recognize and a mysterious note, she ventures on a journey to regain her memory and find the source of these notes.
 Little does she know, the truth may reveal more than she bargained for...

+Play the current build on the game on itch.io [here!](https://appledcrab.itch.io/spaced-out)

 ## Table of Contents
 - [Features](#features)
 - [Technology Stack](#technology-stack)